COVID-19 likely came from a lab, US committee finds

 The probe also found that lockdowns “did more harm than good” and mask mandates were “ineffective at controlling the spread of Covid-19”, contradicting research showing that masking in public does reduce transmission rates.

-While social distancing guidelines came under criticism, the panel concluded that the travel restrictions that were put in place had saved lives.
+While social distancing guidelines came under criticism, the panel concluded that travel restrictions that were put in place saved lives.

 The panel labelled Trump’s publicly-funded project to develop COVID vaccines – named Operation Warp Speed – a “tremendous success”, but concluded that school closures would have an “enduring impact” on US children.